luca-dambrosio/probit-heart-disease-analysis/README.md

 ---

-📈 *This project was completed as part of a university course in Statistical Inference and Computation.*
+📈 *This project was completed as part of a university course in Statistics and Probability course.*